marceloguzmanaguirre/marceloguzmanaguirre/README.md

 ___

-### 📁 Project Highlights
+### 📁 Project Highlights 📁

-This profile features work developed as part of my *Intro to Data Science* coursework.
-Explore the [repository](https://github.com/marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio) to dive deeper into my current project—the Unsupervised ML App—or revisit earlier portfolio updates that shaped my learning journey.
+This profile features work developed as part of my coursework for *Introduction to Data Science* at the University of Notre Dame.
+You can explore the [full portfolio repository](https://github.com/marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio) to see how my technical skills progressed—from basic data exploration and supervised learning to clustering and dimensionality reduction.
+Featured below is my final project, the **Unsupervised ML App**, along with earlier portfolio updates that helped shape my learning.

 <a href="https://github.com/marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio/tree/6e0ec5821fc7c8bcd1883295b26912654cf08ac2/MLUnsupervisedApp">
   <img src="https://github.com/marceloguzmanaguirre/marceloguzmanaguirre/blob/e2c4d493e42436a611760edf290fdc56851b46ef/ProfileCurrentProjectUMLAppUpdated.png" alt="Unsupervised ML App">